-William J. Rumpke (current President and CEO) and Thomas Rumpke (son of Bernard Rumpke) were best friends and forged a business partnership to grow their family business.
+William J. Rumpke (current President Emeritus) and Thomas Rumpke (son of Bernard Rumpke) were best friends and forged a business partnership to grow their family business.
 They started their own route in Delhi Township, Ohio, while in their teens, quickly growing it to 2,500 customers.
 In 1965, they created Rumpke Container Services.

 Focus on Environment

 The Environmental Protection Agency was created in 1970.
 Soon after, Rumpke Sanitary Landfill emerged, as well as an expanded engineering and environmental affairs team to focus on complete compliance and Rumpke’s continued environmental innovations.

 By the 1980s, William J. Rumpke (current President and CEO) and Thomas Rumpke had purchased Rumpke Inc. from their fathers and were on an acquisition spree, buying out more than 200 companies.
 These purchases included landfills that Rumpke continues to operate today in Butler, and Mt.
 Sterling, Ky., Medora, Ind., and Georgetown, Ohio.
 By 1984, Rumpke had also begun operations in Greenville, Ohio, and Columbus, Ind.
 Rumpke opened a Dayton, Ohio, office in 1987.